MicroLite-ORM/MicroLite.Extensions.WebApi/README.md

 ## Configuring the Extension

-Register the action filters for the behaviour you want in your `WebApiConfig` in the App_Start folder:
+Register the action filters for the behaviour you want in your `WebApiConfig` in the App_Start folder of your project:

     public static void Register(HttpConfiguration config)
     {